SecureOPCUA/MiloDockerized/README.md

 # MiloDockerized
-Contains Dockerized OPC UA Examples  that use OPC UA Security Features
+Contains dockerized OPC UA examples on the basis of eclipse milp that use OPC UA Security Features
+ - x509 Client Authentification